sachtuli/Task-Manager/readme.md

 ```
 Alternatively you may name `config/prod.env` or `config/staging.env` and appropriately run the web server with `npm run prod` or `npm run staging`.

+### Deployment
+- This App is deployed on [Heroku](https://www.heroku.com/).
+You can sign up for free-tier and deploy the application.
+- Steps can be found here [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs).
+- For Deployment on Heroku, MongoDB Cluster is required.
+You can set up a free-tier one here.
+[MongoDB](https://www.mongodb.com/atlas/database)

 ### API USAGE
 All HTTP requests can be made from software such as [Postman](www.getpostman.com).
 Postman is free and exists for all major operating systems.